 I think that one of the most beautiful places on the Big Island is the Waipio Valley.
 It’s one of the last remaining valleys that truly showcases what Old Hawaii was like.

-It’s really tricky to get to (you can’t take your rental car) so your best bet is using the Waipio Valley Shuttle.
+It’s really tricky to get to (you can’t take your rental car), so your best bet is to use the Waipio Valley Shuttle.
+If you want to experience nature off the beaten path, this is one of the most stunning areas to explore

 16. Take a Submarine Ride

-The Kona Atlantis Submarine is the perfect way to explore underwater without actually getting wet!
+The Kona Atlantis Submarine is the perfect way to explore the underwater world without getting wet!
 It’s located at the Courtyard by Marriott’s King Kamehameha Beach Hotel.

 You’ll spend about 50 minutes exploring a real, live sub with tons of coral and tropical fish.
 There are even shipwrecks waiting for you on your adventure.